ProjectPythia/pythia-foundations/preamble/how-to-use.md

 ## Organization of Pythia Foundations

-Pythia Foundations is organized into two main sections as seen in the sidebar on the left: Foundational Skills, and Core Scientific Python Packages.
+Pythia Foundations is organized into two main sections as seen in the sidebar on the left and the schematic below: Foundational Skills, and Core Scientific Python Packages.
 The first, Foundational Skills, covers essential material that all users of Project Pythia are expected to feel comfortable with in order to make the most of the rest of the Project